roytang/blog/content/post/2007/02/anime-one-piece.md

 url: /2007/02/anime-one-piece/
 ---

 If you're not familiar with the series, One Piece is an anime about pirates, the same way Naruto is about ninjas.
 Like Naruto, they don't live in a world very different from our own.
 The One Piece universe is a lot more insane than Naruto's though.
-I've only watched less than a hundred episodes, but so far the Straw Hat Pirates have encountered giant sea cows, talking reindeer, a guy who can eat anything, a man-shark&#8230;too many to mention.
+I've only watched less than a hundred episodes, but so far the Straw Hat Pirates have encountered giant sea cows, talking reindeer, a guy who can eat anything, a man-shark... too many to mention.

 Side note: It's really difficult to multitask when watching anime.
 I can watch episodes of 24 or Smallville while working since I can rely on the audio to keep track of the story, but since I prefer my anime subbed, it really needs my full attention to watch it.